What Is Blosc?

 There is an official Blosc blosc mailing list at:

-Python wrapping
+Python wrappers

 The official Python wrappers can be found at: